Critical Path Drag calculator

 3. Having evaluated and studied the drag values, you can now use them to look for way to speed up your project.
 The drag value tells you how much shorter the project can become by reducing the duration of the activity, so you would then focus on ways to speed up exactly those activities with (highest) drag.
 This can be done by increasing resource limits, finding new technical ways to execute the activity and so forth.

-As briefly mentioned before, an issue can arise when computing drag values that has to do with reverse sections of critical paths.
-An example schedule that has a critical path with a reverse section is shown in figure 2.
+As mentioned before, an issue can arise when computing drag values that has to do with reverse sections of critical paths:

 FFSSSSStartA(10)B(5)C(10)FinishWk of Dec 25Wk of Jan 1Wk of Jan 8Wk of Jan 15